heapwolf/pkp/README.md

 ```

 ### Step D
-`USER A` can then add the signed request to their `pki.json` file and
+`USER A` can then accept the signed request by using `pkp` to add it to
-republish with `+S.n` in the new version where `n` is the next signing.
+their `pki.json` file and republish with `+S.n` in the new version where
-This includes the signing data from `USER B` which can then be used to
+`n` is the next signing.
+This includes the signing data from `USER B`
-verify the signature.
+which can then be used to verify the signature.

 ```
 pkp request accept ...